 Occasionally, European 100-oz silver bars show up in the U.S. market.
 Sheffield Metals, Credit Suisse, Metalor, and PAMP bars are among those.
 However, these bars do not show up often.
 “Generic” 100-oz silver bars encompass the rest of the market.

-Still lower premiums silver bars are the RCM 850-oz silver bars, which, in fact, are the cheapest silver bars available for retail delivery.)
+Still lower premiums silver bars are the RCM 850-oz silver bars, which often are the cheapest silver bars available for retail delivery.

 Selling “Generic” 100-oz Silver Bars

-Generic bars can nearly always sell at markups less than the four brands that currently dominate the silver bar market, and may be among the best buys for silver bullion investors.
-Why are generic bars ”among the best buys?”
+Generic bars can nearly always sell at markups less than the better known brands that currently available and may be the best buys for silver bullion investors.
+Why are generic bars “among the best buys?”

 In markets with sharp rises in prices, all silver bullion bars usually liquidate at the same prices.
 That is because in such markets, the ultimate buyers for the silver are refineries that convert the bars into forms for industrial uses.
-In markets with slow, steadily rising prices, the better selling silver bars usually maintain premiums and sell at higher prices than generic bars.
+In markets with slow, steadily rising prices, the better selling silver bars usually maintain premiums and sell at higher prices than generic bars, but in sharp run-ups all bars often liquidate at the same price.

 More About Buying and Selling Silver Bullion